AMEDIA NEWSPAPERS & MEDIA TITLES

 An important part of the project was leading a discussion with the team around how the product would manifest as an MVP in the early stages of the project.
 The MVP was successfully launched, received and iterated upon – all on time and on budget.

-A year and a half later, aID has managed to capture over 400 000 registered aID users.
+Two years later, aID has managed to capture over 1 million registered aID users.
 Norway has 5 million inhabitants.

 My work on the project included planning and executing the overall user experience,testing and designing interactions, figuring out and mapping a complex user journey, developing a tone of voice (complete with examples), a logo (wordmark), an early version of a design manual for the new branded product, and leading and being hands on with specific UI and visual design details.